 Just to give you a taste of what to expect, you can get up to $200 off Mac education pricing (with a pair of AirPods added on) so long as you’re a student.
 You can also get a 20% discount on AppleCare+ to protect your devices.

 In the UK, you can get Apple's wireless earbuds, the 20% discount on AppleCare+ and more.
 And, in Australia, you can score up to AU$150 in discounts on MacBooks, iMacs and iPads.

 MacBook deals from Amazon you can get right away

 If you want to look elsewhere besides Apple's student discount, we've found some deals on MacBooks on Amazon that can save you some money in the US.
 You won't have to sign up for anything to grab these ones.

-You can get an easy $199 off this MacBook Pro right now.
+You can save $100 off this new Apple MacBook Pro right now.
 It's powered by an 8th-gen Intel Core i5 quad-core processor, and it boasts 8GB of RAM and 256GB of SSD storage.View Deal

-Apple has now launched its back to school promo for students in the US, UK and Europe that offers students a free set of Beats wireless headphones when they buy certain devices.
+Apple has now launched its back to school promo for students in the US, UK and Europe that offers students a free set of Apple AirPods when they buy certain devices.

 The back to school offer is running in the US, UK and a large number of other European countries, namely: Austria, Belgium, Czech Republic, Denmark, Finland, France, Germany, Hungary, Ireland, Italy, Netherlands, Norway, Poland, Portugal, Russia, Spain, Sweden, Switzerland, and Turkey.